sandstorm/serious-game-legacy/README.md

 In `AppAuthorizer`, the `viewPulse` permission gate is configured such that only superadmins can reach this gate.
 This can be adjusted based on the application roles.

-TODO: only superusers.
+### Laravel Horizon - Queue Metrics

+We have laravel horizon available and configured for monitoring queues at `/horizon`.

+In `AppAuthorizer`, the `viewHorizon` permission gate is configured such that only superadmins can reach this gate.
+This can be adjusted based on the application roles.

 ### Laravel Telescope - Local Development - Deep Insights

 For local dev, at `/telescope`, an endpoint is configured for deep insights.
 There you can find details about running commands, web requests, database queries, views rendered, and lots of deep-insight information.

-### Laravel Horizon - Queue Metrics - NOT INCLUDED BY DEFAULT

-In case your application does lots of things with queues, we suggest that you install Laravel Horizon for monitoring them.

 ### Structured Logging